 In Georgia, for example, the Ocmulgee National Park and Preserve Initiative is advocating for Ocmulgee Mounds National Historical Park to become a full-fledged national park, which would add an extra 50,000-plus acres of protected land to the current total.
 However, national parks are harder to name as they require an extensive series of studies that examine the “criteria for national significance, suitability, and feasibility” and a vote from Congress.
-While Ocmulgee Mounds has wide bipartisan support, Congress still needs to schedule a vote (it’s expected to become the United States’ 64th and newest national park at some point in 2023).
+While Ocmulgee Mounds has wide bipartisan support, Congress still needs to schedule a vote; it’s expected to become the United States’ 64th and newest national park at some point in 2023.

-There’s one protection though that presidents can designate unilaterally.
-Since President Theodore Roosevelt’s administration first passed the Antiquities Act in 1906 (which allows the President to proclaim national monuments to protect nationally significant land), 18 presidents have used their authority to grant unique natural landscapes (like the Sonoran Desert in Arizona, designated by President Clinton in 2001) and historical areas (such as The Statue of Liberty in 1937 and Mount Rushmore in 1933, both by President Coolidge) as national monuments.
+But there’s one protection that presidents can designate unilaterally.
+Since President Theodore Roosevelt’s administration first passed the Antiquities Act in 1906 (which allows the president to proclaim national monuments to protect nationally significant land), 18 presidents have used their authority to grant unique natural landscapes (like the Sonoran Desert in Arizona, designated by President Clinton in 2001) and historical areas (such as the Statue of Liberty in 1924 by President Coolidge) as national monuments.

 Other prospects, such as the Preserve Plum Island Coalition, have been put forth on the premise of ecological conservation.
 The coalition is urging Biden to make Plum Island in New York a national monument to help protect the hundreds of rare or endangered bird species that live there.